dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 This command will provide a consistent entry point for executing the Tempest test suite.
 By creating a runner specific to Tempest

+We want to solve for the specutrim of Tempest use cases, ranging from a test contributor for an specific project to an engineer managing the OpenStack Infra gates.

 Because this runner will be specific to Tempest, intuitive default behaviors can be created to lower the barrier of entry for new users.